 The Minnesota Legal Compliance Audit Guide for Cities, promulgated by the State Auditor pursuant to Minnesota Statutes § 6.65, contains seven categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing (TIF).
-Our audit considered all of the listed categories, except that we did not test for compliance in public indebtedness and TIF, because the Commission has issued no public indebtedness and does not utilize TIF.
+Our audit considered all of the listed categories, except that we did not test for compliance in contracting and bidding, public indebtedness, and TIF, because these areas do not apply to the Commission.